2019 Pakistan Super League players draft: Replacements

 The replacement draft was held at Gaddafi Stadium on 24 January 2019.
 The teams were allowed to pick 21st member in the squad, and to replace the unavailable players with the available ones.
 Qalandars picked Saad Ali as 21st player and named Hardus Viljoen and David Wiese to play in partial absence of AB de Villiers, Carlos Brathwaite and Corey Anderson.
 Sultans expanded the squad with Hammad Azam, and picked Andre Russell and James Vince in place of injured Steve Smith and Joe Denly respectively.
 Gladiators' expansion pick was Mohammad Irfan, while Dwayne Smith will be playing during the absence of Dwayne Bravo.
 Kings picked Umer Khan as 21st player, and Zalmi replaced Waqar Salamkheil with Andre Fletcher.
-Meanwhile, Zalmi and United didn't submit their squad expansion pick.
+Meanwhile, Zalmi and United did not submit their squad expansion pick.

 Few days before the tournament, Johnson Charles replaced Nicholas Pooran in Sultans squad, who became unavailable after being selected for the ODI series against England, and Mohammad Hasnain replaced Naseem Shah in Gladiators squad, after the latter suffered an injury.
 On 10 February, it was reported that Chris Green will be playing as a replacement for both Dan Christian and James Vince only for first week of the season, and when Andre Russell would leave after both players arrive, he will become replacement player for Russell in the squad.
 A day before the tournament, Zalmi picked Pakistani opener Imam-ul-Haq as their 21st player.
 Qalandars Captain Mohammad Hafeez suffered a thumb injury while bowling against Karachi Kings which resulted in him being ruled out of the season, he was replaced by Salman Butt.
 Lendl Simmons and Tymal Mills replaced Dawid Malan and Chris Jordan, respectively in Peshawar Zalmi squad, after both were selected in England's squad for the T20I series against West Indies.
 Riki Wessels replaced Ryan ten Doeschate in Qalandars' squad after the latter injured himself while bowling in a match against Peshawar Zalmi, while Asela Gunaratne replaced Corey Anderson as he was unavailable for Pakistan leg.